- Military Life Cycle

-The Department of Defense is committed to making sure all military children have the opportunity for a quality education.
-To that end, the department offers:
+The Defense Department is committed to making sure all military children have the opportunity for a quality education.
+Education benefits include:

-- 172 Department of Defense Education Activity schools around the world for school-aged military children.
-Eligible students can attend on a tuition-free basis.
+- 160 Department of Defense Education Activity schools offered around the world for school-aged military children (Eligible students can attend on a tuition-free basis.)

-- TRICARE, the Department of Defense’s health care program, is one of your most valuable military benefits that extends to your family.
+- TRICARE, the DOD’s health care program, is one of your most valuable military benefits that extends to your family.
 Family members must be enrolled in the DEERS system by the military member or “sponsor” to receive care.

-- Check out TRICARE webinars to learn more about eligibility, plans and enrollment.
+- Check out TRICARE 101 to learn more about eligibility, plans and enrollment.

 Military child care programs

-- Thanks to the Department of Defense Adoption Reimbursement Program, you can claim up to $2,000 per child and $5,000 per calendar year in reimbursement for certain adoption expenses.
+- Thanks to the Defense Department Adoption Reimbursement Policy, you can request reimbursement up to $2,000 per child or a maximum of $5,000 per calendar year for qualifying adoption expenses.

-- Service members may to eligible for 21 days of non-chargeable adoption leave.
+- Service members may be eligible for 21 days of non-chargeable adoption leave.

-- Families adopting a child may qualify for a tax credit (up to $13,400 in 2015) to help offset adoption costs.
+- Families adopting a child may qualify for a tax credit (up to $14,440 for tax year 2021) to help offset adoption costs.
 If you can’t use all the credit in one year, it may be carried forward.

 Military OneSource specialty consultations

-No need to pay expensive consultation fees for guidance on education, adoption, special needs or other parenting issues.
-Military OneSource offers free specialty consultations with experts trained in a variety of topics to address your issues.
+Military families can access no-cost consultations for guidance on education, adoption, special needs and other parenting issues.
+Military OneSource offers specialty consultations with experts trained in a variety of topics.
 Consultants provide: